Optimising and accelerating

 Super computers having the ability to 'learn' or 'problem solve', known as artificial intelligence (AI), are already helping to enhance pharmaceutical development.
 AI is being used to quickly 'read' vast amounts of scientific data and use 'patterns' in the data to improve and accelerate the design of candidate medicines and to scan tissue samples for genetic mutation data in clinical trials with the ultimate goal being to optimise patient treatment.
 With the VPR™ and EGOG™ system using, as a backbone, the regulatory pharmaceutical electronic specification structure, it is ideally suited for future integration with AI advances, such as in the design of more effective clinical trials and the ability to more quickly analyse the data from them.
 By actively communicating with the regulatory authorities and medicine developers, Salupont Consulting continues to innovate in this highly dynamic environment.

 By using this focussed ‘end goal orientated’ methodology at the task level, Dr Rees now had full justification for undertaking each task, for each ‘milestone driven zone’, for each discipline and for each phase of development right up to product launch.
-It was also srikingly clear that having the pharmaceutical regulations as the backbone structure provided absolute clarity on compliance with the regulations; a critical aspect that been previously lacking.
-The structure also provided further flexiblity to incorporate emerging regulatory models to improve efficiency and safety in clinical trials such as ‘umbrella’ designs in early phase and ‘adaptive’ designs in later phase clinical trials.
+It was also srikingly clear that having the pharmaceutical regulations as the backbone structure provided absolute clarity on compliance with the regulations; a critical aspect that had been previously lacking.
+The structure also provided further flexiblity to incorporate emerging regulatory models to improve efficiency and safety in clinical trials such as 'intergrated protocol' designs in early phase and ‘adaptive’ designs in later phase clinical trials.
 Furthermore, there was also a clear analysis of the cost needed to achieve each ‘milestone’ and exactly how long it would take to get to each ‘milestone’ as well as the combined ‘milestones’ to product launch.
 These are 'vital metrics', not only for small biotech companies continuously needing to justify further funding from investors but also for project teams within larger organisations competing with other internal projects for a fixed pot of money.

 Phases of pharmaceutical development